 Action:

-If the court proceeds in the absence of the parent’s lawyer, the lawyer should file a motion to set aside.
+If the court proceeds in the absence of the parent’s lawyer, he or she should file a motion to set aside.

 Commentary:

-The lawyer must be prepared to present in court in order to adequately represent the parent.
-Participating in pretrial proceedings may improve case resolution for the parent.
-The parent’s lawyer’s failure to participate in the proceedings in which all other parties are represented may disadvantage the parent.
+The parent’s lawyer must be prepared to present in court in order to adequately represent the parent client.
+Participating in pretrial proceedings may improve case resolution for the parent client.
+The parent’s lawyer’s failure to participate in the proceedings in which all other parties are represented may disadvantage the parent client.
 Therefore, the parent’s lawyer should be actively involved in this stage.
-If a lawyer has a conflict with another courtroom appearance, the lawyer should notify the court and the other parties and request a short continuance.
-The parent’s lawyer should avoid having another lawyer stand in to represent the client in court if the other lawyer is unfamiliar with the client or case.
+If the lawyer has a conflict with another courtroom appearance, the parent’s lawyer should notify the court and the other parties and request a short continuance.
+The parent’s lawyer should avoid having another lawyer stand in to represent the parent client in court if the other lawyer is unfamiliar with the parent client or case.

 Becoming a strong courtroom lawyer takes practice and attention to detail.
-The lawyer must be sure to learn the rules about presenting witnesses, impeaching testimony and entering evidence.
-The lawyer may wish to seek out training in trial skills and watch other lawyers to learn from them.
+The parent’s lawyer must be sure to learn the rules about presenting witnesses, impeaching testimony and entering evidence.
+The parent’s lawyer may wish to seek out training in trial skills and watch other lawyers to learn from them.
 Presenting and cross-examining witnesses are skills with which the parent’s lawyer must be comfortable.

 The parent’s lawyer should prepare and make all appropriate motions and evidentiary objections.
 The parent’s lawyer must be aware of the need to make a record for appeal.